theCodingJohn/carcosa.se/docs/handbook/values.md

 Our companies are divided into small teams, which have a clear and simple purpose.
 Everybody should know what is supposed to be accomplished and be able to keep razor sharp focus on key problems and the tech that is used.
 The teams have a flat hierarchy and takes fast agile decisions together.
-Each team should infact be able work as it's own company if needed.
+Each team should, in fact, be able to work as its own company if needed.

 ## Think Big act small

 All our companies have international growth ambitions.
-By that all products and services should be able to scale to multimillion users.
-We do however start small and it's more than ok to build things that can't be scaled in the beginning.
-First we solve a problem fast and cheat when possible.
+By that, all products and services should be able to scale to multimillion users.
+We do, however, start small and it's more than ok to build things that can't be scaled in the beginning.
+First, we solve a problem fast and cheat when possible.
 Because we need to validate that our product really solve the problem our loved customers have.
-When our product is validated it's time to refactor, rebuild and create a scalable product.
+When our product is validated, it's time to refactor, rebuild and create a scalable product.

 ## Fail fast

 We want our solutions to be validated by the customers fast.
-If possible with just a powerpoint, google sheet, a new proccess or a quickly developed mvp we do that.
-It's better to build something bad for a couple of days, than build perfection for a couple of years, if the result is that we didn't solve the customers problem.
+If possible, with just a powerpoint, google sheet, a new proccess or a quickly developed mvp, we do that.
+It's better to build something bad for a couple of days, than to build perfection for a couple of years, if the result is that we didn't solve the customers problem.
 But when we have validated that the customers problem is solved, we double down on our solution and starts to build perfection.

 ## Transparency

 We strive to share all kinds of information and thoughts within our teams, between teams, to customers and everybody else.
-If everybody has access to all possible information they can by themself take decisions that are for the greater good.
-Unfortunately all information can't be shared, for example when NDAs are signed with customers or when we have a competitive advantage we don't like to share with our competitors.
+If everybody has access to all possible information, they can, by themselves, take decisions that are for the greater good.
+Unfortunately, all information can't be shared, for example when NDAs are signed with customers or when we have a competitive advantage, we don't like to share with our competitors.